SQream/sqream_docs/guides/operations/launching_sqream_with_monit.rst

    $ sudo monit stop sqream3

-This command spots SQream only (and not Monit).
+This command stops SQream only (and not Monit).

 You can restart SQream as follows: